 - ½ cup frozen corn

 - 2 Tablespoons chopped parsley (1-2 teaspoons dried)

-- Heat the olive oil in a large stock pot over medium heat.
-Add the onion, celery and carrots and saute for 3-5 minutes.
-Then add in garlic and cook an additional minute.
+- In a large stock pot over medium heat, heat the oil.
+Add the onion, celery, and carrots and sauté 3 to 5 minutes.
+Add in garlic and cook an additional minute.

-- Pour in the broth, ham and corn.
+- Pour in the broth, ham, and corn.
 Add the bay leaf on top with fresh parsley.
-Simmer for 10 minutes.
+Simmer 10 minutes.
 Stir in beans and simmer an additional 5 minutes.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.